Ogden High School

 Ogden High School is a secondary school located in Ogden, Utah, educating students in grades 10–12.
 The school is housed in a historic, Art Deco building opened in 1937, which has since become a landmark of the city.
 Operated by the Ogden City School District, Ogden High enrolls approximately 1,250 students each year.
 The school is home to an International Baccalaureate Programme, a Project Lead the Way program and a thriving Life Sciences/Pre-Med program.
 OHS also offers a dozen AP classes and the AVID program.
 Ogden High has most recently earned state championships in both marching band and girls soccer.
 Both teams won state championships in 2019 and 2021.
 The Ogden High mascot is the Tiger.
 In 2012, Ogden High School began offering International Baccalaureate courses and in 2014 graduated the first IB Diploma Programme class.

 History

 As an institution, Ogden High School traces its history back to September 1, 1890 when the first session of public high-school level classes were held in a room of Ogden's Central school building.
 The high school then moved around to several different structures throughout the city, until 1937, when its current building opened.
 (Note: A 1902 history of the school, published in the Ogden Standard, claims the school started in September 1889, with a single English course taught in the Central school building.)
+The school interiors and exterior served as the setting for the fictional Weaver High School in the 1987 film Three O'Clock High.